Rivera-Mulia-Lab/PARTAGE/README.md

 Scripts for the analysis of PARTAGE data
-Consists of four jupyter notebook files
+Consists of four jupyter notebook files, an R script, and two conda env files

 PARTAGE_RT.ipynb: Used for calculating and plotting partage data.
 Requires RPKM data for G1 samples and other timepoints.
 Will output correlation graph and PARTAGE heatmap representing the replication timing.

 rna_enrichment_corr.ipynb: Used for calculating clusters and enrichment analysis of expression data, along with self-correlation and correlation between pseudo-RT and expression.

 CNV_Analysis_plot.ipynb: Used for plotting copy number variation along with called deletions and duplications called by CNVpytor.
 Outputs calls text file for use with ProOvErlap

 convert_calls_to_bed.ipynb: convert text file output to bed for ProOvErlap

+QuantileNorm_Smoothing_10kb.R: Used for the quantile normalization and loess smoothing of the log2 RT data.
+Package requirements and usage are listed inside.

+partage_data_analysis_environment.yml: YML file containing the packages used for the conda environment for the plotting and analysis of the PARTAGE data

+pipeline_environment.yml: YML file containing hte packages used for the conda environment for the processing of raw fastq files to RPKM and log2 RT files.